cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

   Other encodings, such as the network encoding used for the client-hello and server-hello messages in TLS MAY also be used when following the guidance given in the security consideration section.

-- sample\_random\_bytes(n) denotes a function that returns n octets uniformly distributed between 0 and 255.
+- sample\_random\_bytes(n) denotes a function that returns n octets, each of which is to be independently sampled from an uniform distribution between 0 and 255.

 - zero\_bytes(n) denotes a function that returns n octets with value 0.

-- o_cat(bytes1,bytes2) denotes a function for ordered concatenation of octet strings.
+- o\_cat(bytes1,bytes2) denotes a function for ordered concatenation of octet strings.
 It places the lexiographically larger octet string first and prepends the two bytes from the octet string "oc" to the result.
 (Explicit reference code for this function is given in the appendix.)

 - transcript(MSGa,MSGb) denotes function outputing a string for the protocol transcript with messages MSGa and MSGb.
-  In applications where CPace is used without clear initiator and responder roles, i.e. where the ordering of messages is not enforced by the protocol flow, transcript(MSGa,MSGb) = o_cat(MSGa,MSGb) SHALL be used.
+  In applications where CPace is used without clear initiator and responder roles, i.e. where the ordering of messages is not enforced by the protocol flow, transcript(MSGa,MSGb) = o\_cat(MSGa,MSGb) SHALL be used.
   In the initiator-responder setting transcript(MSGa,MSGb) SHALL BE implemented such that the later message is appended to the earlier message, i.e., transcript(MSGa,MSGb) = MSGa\|\|MSGb if MSGa is sent first.